This Is the Best Time of the Month to Have Amazing Orgasms

 Did I have the best orgasm of my life?
 I don't really know!
 I don't know how to compare it to all the other days, and there have been times during sex with previous partners or by myself where it's been freaking awesome (with multiple ones).
 Yet, I also had multiple orgasms on this exciting evening of the 14th day of my cycle when I was ovulating, my boobs felt a bit larger, and I was all around way hornier.
 Noticeably.
-All of those I am sure helped, along with my fabulous Le Wand vibrator (it's expensive, ladies, but totally worth it).
+All of those I'm sure helped, along with my fabulous Le Wand vibrator (it's expensive, but totally worth it).

 I decided to ask an expert if what I was feeling was actually true and if it would make sense that I would be more aroused on this day, halfway through my cycle, and if the orgasms should be super, super good.
-According to Dr. Kim Langdon, Ob/Gyn at Parenting Pod, "around the 14th day or earlier, the hormones, estrogen, progesterone, luteinizing (LH), follicle stimulation hormone (FSH), and testosterone are at their peak levels.
+According to Kim Langdon, MD, a now-retired ob/gyn at Parenting Pod, "around the 14th day or earlier, the hormones, estrogen, progesterone, luteinizing (LH), follicle stimulation hormone (FSH), and testosterone are at their peak levels.
 Progesterone and testosterone positively affect libido and sexual response while estrogen keeps the cervical mucus thin and enhances the lubrication necessary for arousal and orgasm.
 So the increase in clitoris size [in the study] probably came from the elevated hormones on this midcycle-day 14."